 Your full portfolio is not just the applications you have in place, but also the business outcomes those applications drive.

-Applications and their business outcomes can be identified and categorized as follows:
+Applications and their business outcomes can be identified and categorised as follows:

 1. Standard services are your everyday business functions that keep the company running (e.g., CRM platforms, HR processes, collaboration tools, etc.).
 SaaS applications can replace the functionality for these business outcomes, and can be the most efficient use of your available funds.
 Your goal should be to drive efficiency so your development team can focus on differentiating the business.